mekhiya/web3caller/ReadMe.md

 Project 6 - create a smart contract which allows other smart contratcs to find sponsors and make their service free.
 BlockInfer
     - complete transparency about rules of getting sponsors.
 Contract decides who gets how much sponsorship.
+    - BICoins (BIC) - governanace coins that are rewarded to sponsors according to how much they sponsor.
+10 Millions (1 CR) is initial supply.
 Actors - Sponsors, BIContract, Client-Contracts
 Sponsors:
     - check dashboard
+        sees list of contracts/companies that are looking for sponsorship.
+On clicking individual, they see details.
+    - check who's gets funds
+        list of contracts who got sponsored through them.
     - allot sponsorship(accepted coins)
+        add funds which will get used for sponsoring various contracts.
+    - governance coins
+        check their BI governance coins.
 Contract
     - collects data for dashboard
     - sends money to ClientContract
     - allows clientcontracts to join the pool ClientContracts
     - join pool
+        submit their details for getting sponsors
     - request funds
+        clients can start & pause their reception of funds.
     - send data
+        sends regular data about how funds got used.
+    - deposit stake
+        clients have to deposit soem fund which is kept to control their check.

 Dashboard - shows logo, company name, service description.
 Listing is done according to XYZ-factors(????).
 Can sponsors decide whom they want to give money?
 They can decide yes/no on factors, but cannot select individual company.
 Contract decides whom and how much money gets alloted according to formula.
 Approval of new client-contract is done by contract.
-So both Sponsors & client-contract owner fill form, but after that whoel process is Contract driven.
+So both Sponsors & client-contract owner fill form, but after that whole process is Contract driven.

 ---Real-Time funding----